locationtech/udig-platform/docs/devel/en/welcome_new_eclipse_rcp_developers.rst

 -  Contributing to Eclipse Principles, Patterns and Plug-ins
 -  Building Commercial Quaility Plug-ins

-For more information about these books please check out the `Reading List <Reading%20List.html>`_ from the developers guide.
+For more information about these books please check out the :doc:`Reading List <reading_list>` from the developers guide.

 How it fits together